Possible connection between the reflection symmetry and existence of equatorial circular orbit: Acknowledgments

 \section{Acknowledgments}

-Both the authors are indebted to Sukanta Bose, Sumanta Chakraborty, Naresh Dadhich, Sanjit Mitra and Kanak Saha, for useful comments, and also suggesting changes for the betterment of the article.
-S.D. would like to thank University Grants Commission (UGC), India, for providing a senior research fellowship, and, S.M is thankful to the Department of Science and Technology (DST), Government of India, for financial support.
+Both the authors are indebted to Sukanta Bose, Sumanta Chakraborty, Naresh Dadhich, Prasun Dhang, Ranjeev Misra, Sanjit Mitra, and Kanak Saha for useful comments and also suggesting changes for the betterment of the article.
+S.D. would like to thank University Grants Commission (UGC), India, for providing a senior research fellowship, and S.M. is thankful to the Department of Science and Technology, Government of India, for financial support.

 \labelformat{section}{Appendix #1} \labelformat{subsection}{Appendix #1}